tgorka/node-window-polyfill/README.md

 ## What is polyfilled?

 - usage of `window` in the code or libraries
-- `window.setTimeout` - default `ssetTimeout` node function
+- `window.setTimeout` - default `setTimeout` node function
-- `window.clearTimeout` - default `cleatTimeout` node function
+- `window.clearTimeout` - default `clearTimeout` node function
 - `window.WebSocket` - version from global object
 - `window.ArrayBuffer` - version from global object only
 - `window.addEventListener` - empty void function
 - `window.navigator` - `{ onLine: true }`
-- `window.isNodeJS` - to check if polyfill were aplied
+- `window.isNodeJS` - to check if polyfills were aplied
 - `window.localStorage` - in memory storage
 - `global.WebSocket` - using [ws](https://www.npmjs.com/package/ws) if the right flag is not set
-- if the above functions/properties are already set in the `global` then they will be taken into the account
+- if the above functions/properties are already set in the `global` object then they will be taken into the account

 ## Configure

-To configure developlemnt environment and run the tests, first clone the repository:
+To configure development environment and run the tests, first clone the repository:

 ```
 git clone https://github.com/tgorka/node-window-polyfill.git
 ```

-then (once you have yarn and node installed) install dependencies
+then (once you have `yarn` and node installed) install dependencies

 ```
 yarn